ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

  - timeout: The timeout (in milliseconds) to use for requests.
  - batch-size: The batch size for requests.
  - chunk-size: The number of documents to import before new connection will be opened.
- - database: The database to operate on.
-If not specified, the operations will be performed on a default database.
  - username: A username to use when a database requires client authentication.
  - password: A password to use when a database requires client authentication.
  - domain: A domain to use when a database requires client authentication.